 The Browning BL-22 comes with traditional open iron sights – “buckhorn” rear sight and simple post front sight, both black.
 To be honest, with my 53-year old eyes, I wasn’t very accurate with it.
 A worthy plinker, but that’s about it.
 In any case, I love the rifle.

 On an internet forum dedicated to rimfire guns, I learned about some hand-crafted aftermarket sights from a company called, Skinner Sights.
 Their sights use a rear “peep” sight, which is effectively a small aperture (standard is 0.096 inches, or 2.43-mm) that you look through, centering the front post sight in it.

 My order arrived very quickly.
 I followed the installation instructions on their website.

 You will likely need to order a front sight (that is taller than your original front sight) to work with the rear peep sight (that is taller than your original buckhorn sight).
 There is information on the Skinner website about how to choose a front sight with the correct height.
 I also researched it on some forums.
 In my case, it was the 0.600″ sight for my BL-22.
 When in doubt, err on the side of too tall, as you can file the front sight down, if needed.

 They tell you (in the instructions) to expect to do a small amount (a few strokes) of filing to get a good fit of the front sight into the dovetail mount.
-While I had to do more than just a few strokes of filing on the front sight’s dovetail, the installation went very smoothly.
+While I had to do a lot more than just a few strokes of filing on the front sight’s dovetail, the installation went very smoothly.
 I recommend getting the special “safe side” triangular file with the teeth removed on one side, available from Skinner.
 Get the sight adjustment punch, too, if you don’t already have one.